Fauci says the full brunt of Thanksgiving on US Covid-19 data isn't here yet - KRDO

 As the US nears an average of 200,000 Covid-19 cases a day, experts say “behavior and cold weather” are behind the current surge gripping American communities.

-More than 14.8 million confirmed cases have been reported in the US since the pandemic began, and at least 282,797 people have died.
+More than 14.8 million confirmed cases have been reported in the US since the pandemic began, and more than 283,000 people have died.

 And with the recent spike in cases, record hospitalizations have followed.
-On Sunday, 101,487 patients were in the hospital with the virus, the fifth consecutive day the US surpassed 100,000 hospitalizations.
+On Sunday, 101,487 patients were in the hospital with the virus, according to the Covid Tracking Project — the fifth consecutive day the US surpassed 100,000 hospitalizations.

 The Thanksgiving surge could begin to show itself in the coming week, Fauci said, because it generally takes about two and a half weeks from the time of the event until a surge in new positive test cases and potential hospitalizations.